-The payoff from higher quality is larger than generally perceived.
-It comes from the savings realized by doing the job right the first time, avoiding the costs of reworking and repairing defective products and, in the process, avoiding the alienation of customers.
+The payoff from higher quality is larger than generally realized.
+It comes from the savings realized by doing the job right the first time and avoiding the costs of reworking and repairing defective products.

-At some manufacturing companies, employees receive as much as forty hours of training to enable them to measure the quality of their output, a move that often has resulted in a rise in defect-free products coming off assembly lines.
+At some manufacturing companies, employees receive as much as forty hours of training to enable them to measure the quality of their output, a move that often has resulted in a rise in defect-free products coming off the assembly line.

 The enhanced concern with improving quality in American industry has not been primarily a matter of setting up new quality control departments or even expanding existing ones.
-Companies in the United States have traditionally devoted more resources to quality-control efforts than their foreign counterparts.

-Quality assurance means more than just a collection of expensive professional personnel who check, review, and improve production practices.
+Companies in the United States traditionally devote more resources to qualitycontrol efforts than their foreign counterparts.
+But quality assurance means more than just a collection of expensive professional personnel who check, review, and improve production practices.
+To produce defect-free products, it is necessary to emphasize quality manufacturing throughout the firm.
 The most effective quality controls involve a shift in the locus of responsibility -- from the inspectors in the quality control department to the people who actually do the work.